Logiqx/gps-details/docs/devices/apple/watches/wingfoil-230722-1617Z/README.md

 #### Doppler Speed

 The Doppler speeds are quite plausible for this particular session, peaking at around 8 m/s (approximately 16 knots).
 Without having a trusted device as a benchmark, little can be said about the actual accuracy and thus the simple statement "plausible".

+During this session it is quite possible that the fastest speeds were actually spikes.

 ![Doppler Speed](img/dspd.png)